Proof Theory of Riesz Spaces and Modal Riesz Spaces: Introduction

 Beside being the first structural proof system for Riesz spaces, a mathematically natural and well studied class of structures, the hypersequent calculus proof system \hr\ is the basis for our second and most technically challenging contribution.

-\subsection{Second Contribution: Proof Theory of Modal Riesz Spaces}
+\paragraph{\textbf{Second Contribution: Proof Theory of Modal Riesz Spaces}}

-The second and more technically challenging contribution of this work is the design of the \emph{hypersequent calculus} proof system \hmr, together with the proof of the cut--elimination theorem, for the theory of modal Riesz spaces or, equivalently (via the duality theory of \cite{miolics2017,FMM2020}) for the Riesz modal logic.
+The second and more technically challenging contribution of this work is the design of the \emph{hypersequent calculus} proof system \hmr, together with the proof of the cut-elimination theorem, for the theory of modal Riesz spaces or, equivalently (via the duality theory of~\cite{miolics2017,FMM2020}) for the Riesz modal logic.
 To the best of our knowledge, this is the first sound, complete and structural proof system for a probabilistic logic designed to express properties of probabilistic transition systems.
-From the cut--elimination theorem for \hmr\ we derive a new result: the equational theory of modal Riesz spaces is decidable.
+From the cut-elimination theorem for \hmr\ we derive a new result: the equational theory of modal Riesz spaces is decidable.
 Our proof is based on purely syntactical methods and does not rely, as it is often the case in decidability results of modal logics, on model theoretic properties (e.g., the finite model property) or on techniques from automata theory.
-These results are presented in Section \ref{modal_section}.
+These results are presented in Section~\ref{modal_section}.

 The hypersequent calculus \hmr\ is based on and extends the hypersequent calculus \hr\ with new rules dealing with the additional connectives ($\Diamond$ and 1) available in the signature of modal Riesz spaces.
-While this extension might superficially seem simple, it introduces significant complications in the proof of the cut--elimination theorem.
-The proof technique adopted in \cite{MOG2005,MOGbook} for proving the cut--elimination theorem of $\textbf{GA}$ does not seem to be applicable (as discussed in Section \ref{subsec:main_results}).
-We therefore follow a different approach based on a technical result (the \emph{M--elimination} theorem) which states that one of the rules (M) of the system \hmr\ can be safely removed from the system without affecting completeness.
-In order to simplify as much as possible the exposition of our cut--elimination proof for \hmr, we prove the cut--elimination theorem for the system $\hr$ also using the technique based on the M--elimination theorem even though the cut--elimination theorem for \hr\ could also be obtained following the approach of \cite{MOG2005,MOGbook}.
-This will serve as a preparatory work for the more involved proof of cut--elimination for \hmr.
+While this extension might superficially seem simple, it introduces significant complications in the proof of the cut-elimination theorem.
+The proof technique adopted in~\cite{MOG2005,MOGbook} for proving the cut-elimination theorem of $\textbf{GA}$ does not seem to be applicable (as discussed in Section~\ref{subsec:main_results}).
+We therefore follow a different approach based on a technical result (the \emph{M-elimination} theorem) which states that one of the rules (M) of the system \hmr\ can be safely removed from the system without affecting completeness.
+In order to simplify as much as possible the exposition of our cut-elimination proof for \hmr, we prove the cut-elimination theorem for the system $\hr$ also using the technique based on the M-elimination theorem even though the cut-elimination theorem for \hr\ could also be obtained following the approach of~\cite{MOG2005,MOGbook}.
+This will serve as a preparatory work for the more involved proof of cut-elimination for \hmr.